 MSc Electric Power Engineering

 The master's programme in Electric Power Engineering delivers a solid understanding of the electric power engineering domain and skills to contribute to more sustainable energy solutions.
-It offers excellent flexibility to specialise in areas such as electric energy conversion, electrotechnical design, power system control and electricity markets.
+It offers excellent flexibility to specialise in electric energy conversion, electrotechnical design, power system control and electricity markets.
 Graduates find career opportunities at the forefront of advancements in power components and power systems.

 Electric Power Engineering at KTH